avwsolutions/DOD-AMS-Workshop/workshop.md

 > Note : Did you see the **multiline codec** defined ?
 This tells logstash how to handle multiline exceptions.
 In our case all lines that start with a <space> belong to the previous line.
 This total sum of lines will then be the message which will be stored in the data lake.

 Now that we have our log file configured, we can setup the correct parsing.
 This parsing is usually done with the famous '*grok*' filter.
-Below an sample message in the catalina.log
+Below a sample message in the catalina.log

 ```
 24-Feb-2016 14:58:21.447 SEVERE [localhost-startStop-2] org.apache.catalina.loader.WebappClassLoader.checkThreadLocalMapForLeaks The web application has shutdown with leaks